Kelzior/RetroWoW/README.md

-Please Clear your cache ("WTF") folders of your game client before reporting any issue.
+Please Clear your cache ("WDB") folder of your game client before reporting any issue.

 **How to report a bug?**